gabelton/SEI-Project-4/README.md

 ### Incorporating museums API

 We would also like to do some more research into the current state of museum APIs and how these might supplement our artist model.

+### Responsiveness

+We still need to add classes in Bulma to make certain elements, such as the Navbar, display on mobile.
+We also need to modify the main image on the homepage, so that it displays fully on a projector or large screen.